wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 ## What Certificate Pinning offers

-Standard HTTPS checks only whether the connection is secure.
-Along with the HTTPS, we use certificate pinning which will verify whether you are communicating with the actual server.
+Standard HTTPS establishes secure connection and checks whether server's certificate was issued by a trusted CA, Certificate Pinning additionally forces client app to validate the server's certificate with a known copy of certificate.

-The application contains the pinned certificates which are pre-defined "known" certificates.
-During the time of communication between the client and server, you expect that the server certificate should match with any one of the pinned certificates.
-If it does not match, we terminate the communication.
+The client application will contains the pinned certificates which are pre-defined "known" certificates.
+During the time of communication between the client and server, client expects the server's certificate to match with any one of the pinned certificates.
+If it does not match, client will terminate the communication.

 ![Certificate Pinning](/learn/assets/blog_certificate_pinning/nomitmdiagram.png)